top of page

 Sometimes without proper space to heal from those negative events, we get stuck in survival responses which is often the case for those with PTSD.
 More so, being creatures of habit, we pick up much more than we realize on an unconscious, bodily level.
 This can be exemplified by the deep seated messages we carry from our childhood or other ongoing relational patterns that we enact unconsciously.
 It is for this reason that I find our bodies to be crucial in the healing process.

 There are a variety of ways I like to integrate body work into the therapeutic process depending on what a client needs at a given time.
-Some examples include mindfulness exercises, visualizations, expressive movement, cathartic release, mirroring, and more.
-This component of the therapeutic process can be vulnerable for many people at first so I invite clients to be honest about discomfort and bodily sensations as they arise.
+Some examples include mindfulness exercises, visualizations, expressive movement, cathartic release, mirroring, role playing, and more.